inmanta/inmanta-core/docs/index.rst

 Getting Started
 ---------------

-If you are new to impera, try our :doc:`Getting Started <quickstart>` guide.
+If you are new to inmanta, try our :doc:`Getting Started <quickstart>` guide.

 Contents
 --------